insightsengineering/r.pkg.template/CONTRIBUTING.md

 1. Open a branch

-    Please see branching convention below.
-You can open a branch on remote as well as a fork.
+    Please see branch naming convention below.
+If you don't have write access please fork it first.

 1. Make changes.